mizrael/Highway/readme.md

 It is intended to be reliable, fast, easy to use, configurable and extensible.

 ### Message Transport
-Only in-memory transport is available for now.
+Only RabbitMQ and In-memory transport are available for now.

 ### State Persistence

-As of now, saga state persistence is available on MongoDB only.
+Saga state persistence is available on MongoDB and in-memory only.

 ## Samples
 A .NET Console app is available in the `/samples/` folder.
 Before running it, make sure to spin-up the required infrastructure using the provided docker-compose configuration.

 ## Roadmap
-- add RabbitMQ message transport
 - add more logging
 - add Azure ServiceBus message transport
 - add CosmosDB saga state persistence